wafflesJ/Digital-Computer-Compiler/README.md

-# 6502-Emulator
+# Digital Logic Simulation Computer Compilier
-An emulator for a modified 6502 assembly with a build in compiler and editor.
+An compilier for a computer built in Sebastian Lague's digital logic simulation with a build in editor.
-Despite having to compile code before running this 6502 Emulator in still interpreted, the compiler takes the raw text input and converts it into data for the interpreter.
+This is a fork of my origanal [6502 Emulator](https://github.com/wafflesJ/6502-Emulator) but modified to output binary for my computer inside of the simulation.
+I plan to update the emulator to work with this version but as this is still in developement the emulator is currently disabled.
-The link to the emulator is [here](https://wafflesj.github.io/6502-Emulator/)
+The link to the compilier is [here](https://wafflesj.github.io/Digital-Computer-Compiler/)

-- 64K Memory Addresses
+- 256 Bytes Memory
 - A, X and Y Registers
-- 52 OpCodes
-- Text Output
+- Compiled Binary output

 **NOTE: All codes are saved to a universal database, please do not delete or ruin others code**
 # Instructions and Syntax: